 Dish garden themes: Be different!
 Try a cactus or desert garden, bulb garden, flowering annuals, African violets, or herb garden.
 Or try to spruce it up with special decorations for a holiday or event.

 Care of your dish garden: Again, they are easy, needing only proper drainage, water, light, and an occasional dose of general fertilizer, and minor trimming if needed.
-They can last in the home for 1-2 years before repotting is needed.
+They can last in the home for one to two years before repotting is needed.

 Two Garden staffers set out to capture 12 hours of the Chicago Botanic Garden on 12-12-2012 to submit to the One Day on Earth project.
 It turned out to be an ideal day to capture winter beauty with clear skies and lots of wildlife.
 We saw the lights at the Lake Cook Road entrance while it was still dark, the sunrise over the Malott Japanese Garden, gorgeous morning sun on the display gardens, the indoor Wonderland Express exhibition, the sunset over the Regenstein Fruit & Vegetable Garden, the holiday lights on The Esplanade and the indoor Greenhouses.
 Wonderland Express is open through Jan.
 6, 2013, so don’t miss it!